bodo-ai/Bodo/buildscripts/build-bodo-from-source-platform/README.md

 1. Activate the environment: `conda activate DEV`
 1. Remove `mpi` and `mpich` on all nodes for the DEV environment. `psh conda remove mpi mpich --force --yes`
 1. Navigate to base folder of Bodo repo: `cd ~/Bodo`
-1. Build Bodo: `psh python setup.py develop`
+1. Build Bodo: `psh pip install --no-deps --no-build-isolation -ve .`
 1. Build BodoSQL: `cd BodoSQL && psh python setup.py develop && cd ..`

 It's recommended to create a working branch while testing.
 You can push changes to this branch from your